-Employers who make regular errors when processing payroll according to the IRS1
+Employers who make regular errors when processing payroll according to the IRS3

-Restaurant operators say managing labor compliance is becoming more complex2
+Restaurant operators say managing labor compliance is becoming more complex4

-Average restaurant industry turnover rate in 20233 ^{1,3} United States Bureau of Labor Statistics, Job Openings and Labor Turnover Survey 2023 2SpotOn,Technomic: 2022 State of Restaurant Tech Report Moreover, the restaurant industry often contends with a dynamic regulatory landscape, including intricate labor laws, health and safety regulations, and compliance requirements.
-These complicated factors affect every state, but nowhere more so than Florida.
-In recent years, Florida's restaurant industry has faced significant changes.
-Lawmakers have introduced two pieces of state regulations (HB 1099 and SB 676) intended to regulate third-party delivery platforms.
-But some owners and operators warn that these bills could have unexpected business consequences, including letting delivery platforms list restaurants without permission.
-Additionally, Florida employers are dealing with updated legislature around E-Verify, COVID-19, concealed carry, FMLA status, and minimum wage for both tipped and untipped employees.
-Some of these updates (such as the increased minimum wage) are predictable and have been planned years in advance.
-Others (such as the question of whether FMLA status protects under-performing employees from job termination) are much more complex.
+Average restaurant industry turnover rate in 20233 1 Texas Restaurant Association, Texas Foodservice Industry Surpasses \$100 Billion in Sales.
+2024 2 Texas Restaurant Association, State of the Restaurant Industry Report Highlights Growth, Opportunities, and Costs for Texas Restaurants.
+2024.
+3 United States Bureau of Labor Statistics, Job Openings and Labor Turnover Survey 2023 4 SpotOn, Technomic: 2022 State of Restaurant Tech Report State of the Industry Moreover, the restaurant industry often contends with a dynamic regulatory landscape, including intricate labor laws, health and safety regulations, and compliance requirements.
+These complicated factors affect every state- Texas included.
+In recent years, Texas' restaurant industry has faced changes to its state regulations related to increases in the minumum wage, workplace violence reporting, paid leave and more.
+Some of these updates (such as increased minimum wage) are predictable and planned years in advance.
+Others are much more complex.
 Restaurant owners and operators have enough on their plates without closely monitoring uncertain developments in state regulations.
 The need for efficient HR management is evident, but many restaurants lack the resources and expertise to address these challenges adequately.
 This is where Professional Employer Organizations (PEOs) become invaluable partners, providing comprehensive HR and payroll solutions crucial to the success of a growing restaurant.

 PEOs Explained PEOs support the HR and payroll functions of your business, enabling you to focus on daily operations, growth-related goals, and the guest experience - not the complexities of administering HR or managing payroll or labor compliance.
 PEOs can range in services offered, including payroll processing, benefits administration, recruitment, training, compliance with labor laws, garnishments, and workers' compensation.
 Professional Employer Organizations (PEOs) are companies that offer external HR services, managing tasks like payroll, benefits administration, and compliance.
 In a PEO arrangement, the PEO becomes a co-employer with the client company, sharing responsibilities and liabilities for the workforce, while the client maintains control over daily business operations.

-PEOs Explained The co-employment model with PEOs is beneficial for operators because it provides access to HR expertise without the need for a fully-formed HR department.
-Small businesses can benefit from economies of scale, allowing them to offer competitive employee benefits through the PEO's collective bargaining power.
-The shared responsibilities in the coemployment model also help mitigate compliance risks, ensuring that small businesses adhere to employment regulations.
+The co-employment model with PEOs is beneficial for operators because it provides access to HR expertise without the need for a fully-formed HR department.
+Businesses can benefit from economies of scale, allowing them to offer competitive employee benefits through the PEO's collective bargaining power.
+The shared responsibilities in the coemployment model also help mitigate compliance risks, ensuring that businesses adhere to employment regulations.

+Business that use a PEO are 50% less likely to go out of business

+Businesses in a PEO partnership experience 10-14% lower turnover

-Benefits of a PEO Partnership The benefits offered by PEOs may vary depending on the selected service provider.
+Small businesses who use PEO services grow 7%-9% faster than small businesses overall Source: NAPEO, The ROI of Using a PEO, Laurie Bassi and Dan McMurrer McBassi & Company 2019 Benefits of a PEO Partnership The benefits offered by PEOs may vary depending on the selected service provider.
 But a few common and key benefits can be found below.

-Cost savings Operators can leverage a PEO's collective purchasing power for employee benefits, Workers' Compensation Insurance, State Unemployment Tax Rates, and other HR-related services.
+Cost savings Operators can leverage a PEO's collective purchasing power for employee benefits, insurance, and other HR-related services.